JobsPipe

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 Annotations already indicate read-only and non-destructive behavior.
-The description adds that output includes coverage and freshness notes, providing useful context beyond annotations.
+The description adds context about normalizing into a single JSON schema and including coverage/freshness notes, which goes beyond the annotations without contradicting them.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.